Nationally Ranked Locally Trusted | (303) 436-6000

 The GPR program strives to create an environment which enables residents to develop their clinical and intellectual skills.The program admits seven residents per year.

-Click here for more information on the goals and objectives of the General Practice Residency Program.
+Learn more about the goals and objectives of the General Practice Residency Program at Denver Health.

 Graduation from an accredited American Dental Association or Canadian Dental Association dental school, and an expressed desire on the part of the applicant to complete the requirements of eligibility for Certification by the American Board of Oral and Maxillofacial Surgery.